JoTimelord/PHYS_139_Final_Team_Project/README.md

 ## Contributions
 Will: Structured the final2.py file

-Leo: update and improve on the main function and implemented the function for calculating lambda1 and lambda2
+Leo: update and improve on the main function and implemented the function for calculating lambda1 and lambda2, partc graph and partd mean

 Yuntong: Analysis Note (including part A)